Snugug/eq.js/README.md

 ### A note on IE8/Older Browser Support

-There are two files provided; `eq.min.js` and `eq.polyfilled.min.js`.
-The later includes the polyfills needed to run **eq.js** in older browsers that are missing some newer JavaScript niceties (yes, this includes IE8+).
-While this allows for a drop-in solution using just what's provided here, a better solution (and where a bunch of the polyfills come from), consider using something like a [polyfill service](https://github.com/Financial-Times/polyfill-service) for a more robust and well-rounded solution.
+There are two files provided: `eq.min.js`, `eq.polyfilled.min.js`, and `polyfills.min.js`. `eq.polyfilled.min.js` includes the polyfills needed to run **eq.js** in older browsers that are missing some newer JavaScript niceties (yes, this includes IE8+) and `polyfills.js` just includes the polyfills.
+While these allow for a drop-in solutions using just what's provided here, a better solution (and where a bunch of the polyfills come from), consider using something like a [polyfill service](https://github.com/Financial-Times/polyfill-service) for a more robust and well-rounded solution.

 The specific polyfills included are as follows: